MRN-Code/javascript-training/basics.md

 * `>`: Greater than
 * `>=`: Greater than or equal to

-JavaScript has two data types: primitives and non-primitives.
+JavaScript has two data types: primitives and non-primitives. **Primitives are passed by value** (immutable), and **non-primitives are passed by reference** (mutable).
 Everything can be treated like an object, mostly.

 * Primitives: string, number, boolean, symbol, null, undefined
 * Non-primitives: Object, Function, Array, Date, typed arrays, Map, WeakMap, Set, WeakSet (ES6 stuff)